Znamm9/appiumTestTask/README.md

 ## To spin the tests in cloud (Sauce Labs) do next:
 _____________________
 ### !!!!important!!!!
-apk file was build for x86 arch type, Sauce Labs supports only one version with this arch type - 8.1. rebuild apk file for newer android version to make tests passing on cloud.
+apk file was built for x86 arch type, Sauce Labs supports only one version with this arch type - 8.1. rebuild apk file for the newer android version to make tests pass on a cloud.
 Also, I left my credentials HARDCODED, to make tests run on my account.
 ____________________
 add your Sauce Labs username to system variables (name is fake, so paste your name instead)